maxzuo/HITSystem/README.md

 * CSV file path.
 Path to the CSV file you wish to add as a table to your database.
 * SQLite databsae file path.
 File path to the SQLite database you wish to add to.
 * Data element types.
 SQLite types which correlate to each column in the CSV file.
-    * Supported types include: int, float, varchar, char. *Support for date and time are coming soon.*
+    * Supported types include: int, float, varchar, char. *Support for date and time have been implemented in the last commit.
+Bugs are very plausible.
+Contact me if you believe you've found an issue.*

 ### Tips & Debugging:
 * Be sure that your file paths and strings are surrounded in quotation marks.